JamesOstrowski21/Senior_Design-/README.md

 # Senior_Design-
 This is an application to support our senior design project.
 We are building a system system capable of seamlessly acquiring, processing, and analyzing satellite imagery from various orbits, including low earth, geosynchronous, and polar orbits.
-This application is build using the Qt Framework (C++).
+This application is built using the Qt Framework (C++).

 # Qt Information
 This is an open source C++ framwork capable of building full stack desktop applications.